3.3.1. General description

 Blue crabs are very important in both the benthic and planktonic food webs in the St. Johns River.
 They are important predators that can affect the abundance of many macroinvertebrates, such as bivalves, smaller crabs, and worms.
 They are also important prey for many species.
 Smaller crabs provide food for drum, spot, croaker, seatrout, and catfish, while sharks and rays eat larger individuals.

-Blue crab data were collected from commercial reports (1994 to 2015) of landings made to the state and research (2001-2015) from the FWRI.
-The 2014 data are finalized, whereas the 2015 data are considered preliminary.
+Blue crab data were collected from commercial reports (1994 to 2017) of landings made to the state and research (2001-2017) from the FWRI.
+The 2017 data are finalized, whereas the 2018 data are considered preliminary (therefore not included).

 The primary limitation with the commercial landing data is that it does not account for young crabs that are too small to be harvested.
 Additionally, there may be uncertainties regarding location of where the crabs are collected.
 For instance, fisherman (crabbers) landings reports are made from their home counties, although it is uncertain what part of the river the crabs were actually caught.
 Changes in harvesting regulations through the years limit what can be said of landings between certain time periods.
 In this report, total landings are graphed.
 However, in order to best assess comparison of landings over the years, landings per trip are calculated, and trends investigated using Kendall tau analysis.
 In terms of the FWRI collection methods assessed in this study, the subsequent data are likely to not have caught the complete size range of crabs that exist within the river.

-The FWRI data set shows consistent trends in abundance from 2001 to 2015 (Figure 3.21).
-Kendall tau correlation analyses revealed no temporal trend in number per set for juvenile (t = -0.067; N.S.), or adult crabs (t = -0.01; N.S.)
+The FWRI data set shows consistent trends in abundance from 2006 to 2018 (Figure 3.21).
+Kendall tau correlation analyses revealed a decreasing trend in number per set for juveniles caught with seines (t = -0.410; p = 0.025; n = 13), however, there was not significant trend for juveniles caught with trawls.
+There was a decreasing trend in the number per set of mature adult crabs (t = -0.436; p = 0.019; n = 13).
 From trawl catch data, the abundance of juveniles seems to peak in June and is lowest in November (Appendix 3.3.2b).
 Blue crabs were sampled from January to December with 23.1 m seines and 6.1 m otter trawls both with a mesh size of 3.2 mm.
-Carapace width (CW) size classes used follow the FIM Annual Report (FWRI 2017b).
+Carapace Width (CW) size classes used follow the FIM Annual Report (FWRI 2019b).
 Blue crabs were caught in zones C, D, E, and F. Adult crabs are usually sampled with 183 m haul seines (mesh size 38 mm), but since mature crab numbers were higher in the otter trawls, this data was analyzed instead.
 In addition, some individuals classified as adults may still have been reproductively immature due to individual variation in growth rates and timing of maturity (Brodie 2016).

 The blue crab commercial fishery continues to be the premier invertebrate fishery within the LSJRB.
 The recreational fishery is also likely to be very large, although there is no information available on it.

 While common within the river, there is uncertainty regarding whether blue crabs are being overfished or not in Florida.
 This uncertainty is because the maximum age of blue crabs in Florida is not known.
 Maximum age is one component that is used in a stock assessment model.
-Depending on the value used, it can affect whether the model suggests crabs are overharvested or not (Murphy, et al. 2007).
+Depending on the value used, it can affect whether the model suggests crabs are overharvested or not (Murphy et al. 2007).
 Consequently, this piece of information is needed to more accurately assess blue crab stocks in Florida.
 Currently, there is no required license to fish recreationally using five or fewer traps.
 In the St. Johns River, five or fewer traps can be used to recreationally catch blue crabs throughout the year (ten gallons whole per harvester per day) except from January 16th to 25th on even years.
 Crabs can also be caught using dip nets, crab pots, and hand-lines.
-It is not against the law to harvest non-egg bearing females; however, since female crabs are critically important to ensuring the survival of subsequent generations of crabs, releasing them helps the fishery to be more sustainable in the future.
-While male crabs can reproduce many times, females only mate once when mature and can store sperm for several months before actually spawning eggs (FWC 2017d).
+Although it is illegal to harvest egg-bearing females, it is not against the law to harvest non-egg bearing females; however, since female crabs are critically important to ensuring the survival of subsequent generations of crabs, releasing them helps the fishery to be more sustainable in the future.
+While male crabs can reproduce many times, females only mate once when mature and can store sperm for several months before actually spawning eggs (FWC 2018a).

-“If a mature female is harvested, though she may not exhibit eggs, there is no certainty that she has spawned” (FWRI 2017a).
+“If a mature female is harvested, though she may not exhibit eggs, there is no certainty that she has spawned” (FWRI 2018a).

 3.3.3.
 Penaeid shrimp – White, pink, & brown (Litopenaeus setiferus, Farfantepenaeus duorarum & F. aztecus)